 The most important thing to impart on the team is that they are conducting additional outreach, not looking to repeat what was already shared by the customers in their survey feedback.
 The goal is to dig deeper to get at the root of the feedback customer provided.

 3. Provide your CS Team with a conversational framework

-One of the ways to help train the team for closed loop is to focus on the conversational tone and methods for interviewing customers based on their survey feedback.
+One of the ways to help train the team for closing the loop is to focus on the conversational tone and methods for interviewing customers based on their survey feedback.
 Again, active listening is critical.
 Coach your CS team to concentrate on what is being said rather than just hearing that the person is upset.
 Encourage them to listen, remember, and respond back to ensure they understand what is being said.